Who is Parson Brown? Meet the mystery man from ‘Winter Wonderland’ - NewsBreak

 To understand, it is important to note that while the song is largely popular during Christmas time, it never actually mentions Christmas .
 Instead, the song is about marriage and romance during winter.
 The couple in the song builds a snowman in a meadow and pretends it is Parson Brown, who asks if they are married.
 The couple says they are not, but Parson Brown can wed them when he is in town.

 Parson is actually another word for a clergyman, especially a Protestant pastor, according to Merriam-Webster Dictionary .
-The word has gone largely unused since around 1980 but has been on a decline since 1800.Holiday tipping: Who should you give a little extra to during the holidays?
+The word has gone largely unused since around 1980 but has been on a decline since 1800.A classic scene from ‘Elf’ was almost scrapped at the request of Macy’s, according to the director

 Whether you prefer Bing Crosby or Michael Buble, Tony Bennett or the Pentatonix, or any other artist performing ‘Winter Wonderland’ this season, you no longer need to wonder about the snowman named Parson Brown.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.